quickgrid/paper-implementations/README.md

 Implementation attempts of various AI papers in simple form etc. These implementations are not meant to be exact and are categorized into a general section.

 This repository is primarily for my learning purposes.
-Codes may be incomplete and will likely have bugs.
-If there are any bugs, mistakes, or general suggestions please don't hesitate to point out.
+If there are any bugs, mistakes please don't hesitate to point out.

+**WARNING: Codes may be incomplete, will likely have bugs, mistakes or plain wrong due to lack of proper understanding.
+Use at own risk.**

 <!--
 ## Table of Contents